|

 The Western Regional Panel on Aquatic Nuisance Species

-The Japanese oyster drill has decreased aquaculture profits 55 percent, increased production costs 17 percent, and causes 25 percent mortality in out planted seed oysters.
-The invasion of the Asian clam has altered the food web in San Francisco Bay by depleting phytoplankton stocks to the detriment of important salmon ...
+The invasion of the Asian clam has altered the food web in San Francisco Bay by depleting phytoplankton stocks to the ...

 www.fws.gov